dbochicchio/reactor-opensprinkler/README.md

 ## Basic Configuration

 In order to use OpenSprinklerController, you have to add an entry for it to the controllers section of your *reactor.yaml* file.
+For information on how to configure OpenSprinkler MQTT and its events, got to [support page](https://openthings.freshdesk.com/support/solutions/articles/5000859089-how-to-use-mqtt).

 ```
 controllers: